JosuaWelss/CTFs/README.md

 # CTFs
-Here I will list all the CTF writeups I do in the future
+Here I will list all the CTF writeups I do in the future.